nikitaapraj/weather-api/weather-api-docs/get-started.md

 ## Overview

 Use this request to get the data that you'll need for various requests.
-This request returns URLs for the following data:
+This request returns grid values for the location.
+It also returns URLs for the following data:
 1. Weekly forecast
 2. Hourly forecast
 3. Forecast office